 How To Choose The Best Hot Tub Chemicals For Your Needs

 If you are someone that uses your hot tub every day, you will need to use a different set of chemicals than someone who uses their hot tub once every few weeks.

 You will likely have to shock your hot tub a bit more, meaning you will need to have some shock chemicals in your supply.

 Definitely consider your water supply as well.
 Different regions around the world have different hardness characteristics when it comes to water.
-Where you don't have any problems with calcium buildup, someone else might.
-If you do, for example, you will need to check calcium hardness every time you check your hot tub chemistry.
+If you have problems with calcium buildup, you will need to check calcium hardness every time you check your hot tub chemistry.

 If you live in an area with hard water, you will want to make sure that the pH levels are always balanced in your hot tub water.
 To do this, we recommend keeping some pH increases in your supply.

 Lastly, it is very important to make sure that you understand the information on your chemical labels to find the chemicals you need.
 Calcium hypochlorite and trichlor, for example, are incredibly popular sanitizers for swimming pools, though spa manufacturers often recommend against them.